-Risk Mitigation measures for investments in equity / equity related instruments:
+Risk Mitigation measures for investments in equity / equity related and debt instruments

-The Scheme is mandated to construct a portfolio predominantly of equity and equity related instruments of companies engaged in the Pharma and healthcare sectors.
-However, to achieve diversification the Scheme may also invest up to 20% of the assets in companies engaged in businesses other than Pharma and healthcare sectors.
-This will help mitigate the risk associated with investments in Pharma and healthcare sector stocks.
+The Scheme is mandated to construct a portfolio comprising predominantly of equity and equity related instruments of companies which can be classified as MNCs.
+However, to achieve diversification the Scheme may also invest up to 20% of the assets in companies other than MNCs.
+This will help mitigate the risk associated with investments in the MNCs.
+MNC stocks as defined above are present in various sectors and across all market cap segments i.e. large, midcap and small cap.
+The portfolio will comprise stocks across market cap segments and sectors.
+This shall help in managing volatility & ensuring adequate liquidity at all times and will help achieve diversification.